lmfit/lmfit-py/doc/builtin_models.rst

 These models correspond to polynomials of some degree.
 Of course, lmfit is a very inefficient way to do linear regression (see :numpydoc:`polyfit` or :scipydoc:`stats.linregress`), but these models may be useful as one of many components of a composite model.
+The SplineModel below corresponds to a cubic spline.

 :class:`ConstantModel`
 ~~~~~~~~~~~~~~~~~~~~~~